Why did you decide to put a PBI Office into place – Can’t we just rely on public funding per our usual practices?

 - In the spirit of transparency, feedback will be incorporated from the community to protect and underscore the qualities that make Denver a great place for residents and visitors as outlined in the Stakeholder Guidelines document of the PBI program.

 What are the potential benefits of the PBI concept for the public?
 For private partners?
 What are the potential drawbacks for both partners?

 - For the public, PBI projects provide an alternate way to meet the need for new public infrastructure and for improvement or expansion of existing facilities.

 - When properly structured, PBI projects leverage the private sector’s innovation capacity and transfer risk from the public to private-sector partners in cases where they are better placed to manage those risks.
-Therefore, to avoid any potential issues or drawbacks for both the public or private partners, the City will take a thoughtful, transparent approach to determining if and when it makes sense to work with private-sector partners, and how to structure and manage those partnerships.
+Therefore, to avoid any potential issues or drawbacks for both the public or private partners, the City will take a thoughtful, transparent approach to determine if and when it makes sense to work with private-sector partners, and how to structure and manage those partnerships.

 - The City believes the PBI program will deliver significant, lasting benefits to Denver residents and will ensure any partnership it enters into incorporates Denver’s core values of inclusion, equity, and economic opportunities.